On Eigenvalue Problems Related to the Laplacian in a Class of Doubly Connected Domains: Introduction

 \section{Introduction}

-The study of an eigenvalue problem with some boundary conditions on a punctured domain has been a topic of interest.
-Several interesting result has been proved in this area by considering various boundary conditions on the punctured domain.
-In \cite{ARPS}, the authors considerd Dirichlet boundary condition on a punctured ball in $\mathbb{R}^2$(a ball of smaller radius taken out from a ball) and proved that the first eigenvalue this problem attains its maximum if and only if the balls are concentric.
-In \cite{SK}, author proved the above result for higher dimensions, later this result was extended to space forms and non-compact rank-$1$ symmetric spaces in \cite{ACAR, ACMV}.
-In \cite{RTIB}, authors proved some classical inequalities between the eigenvalues of mixed Steklov-Dirichlet and Steklov-Neumann eigenvalue problems on a bounded domain in $\mathbb{R}^n$.
+The study of an eigenvalue problem on a punctured domain has been a topic of interest.
+Several interesting results have been proved in this area by considering various boundary conditions on a punctured domain.
+In \cite{ARPS}, Ramm and Shivakumar considered Dirichlet boundary condition on a punctured ball in $\mathbb{R}^2$(a ball of smaller radius is removed from a ball) and proved that the first eigenvalue of this problem attains its maximum if and only if the balls are concentric.
+In \cite{SK}, Kesavan proved the above result for higher dimensions.
+Later this result was extended to a wider class of domains \cite{ARRR,ACMV,ACAR,SK1,SK2}.
+In \cite{RTIB}, Banuelos et al. proved some classical inequalities between the eigenvalues of the mixed Steklov-Dirichlet and mixed Steklov-Neumann eigenvalue problems on a bounded domain in $\mathbb{R}^n$.

-In this paper, we study the mixed Steklov-Dirichlet problem and Neumann eigenvalue problem on some specific punctured domains.
+In this paper, we consider the mixed Steklov-Dirichlet problem and Neumann eigenvalue problem on some specific class of punctured domains and prove that the first non-zero eigenvalue of both problems is maximal for annular domain.
+In between, we also give the characterization of the first non-zero eigenvalue of the Neumann problem on an annulus.
 Now we state our main results.